bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 quite a bit of leverage in doing so.
 Individually SCSS and Sass come from the same origin however they are technical different syntaxes.</p>

-<p>Sass, <a href="https://sass-lang.com/documentation/">
+<p>Sass, <a href="https://sass-lang.com/documentation/"
+rel="noopener noreferrer" target="_blank">Syntactically Awesome Stylesheets</a>,
-Syntactically Awesome Stylesheets</a>, came first and is a strict indented syntax.
+came first and is a strict indented syntax.
 SCSS, Sassy CSS, followed shortly after providing the same firing power of Sass but with a more flexible syntax, including the ability to write plain CSS.</p>

 <h4>Installation</h4>

-<p>As with Haml, SCSS and Sass are <a href="http://sassmeister.com/">
+<p>As with Haml, SCSS and Sass are <a href="http://sassmeister.com/"
-compiled</a> using Ruby therefore Ruby needs to be installed to produce CSS files.
+rel="noopener noreferrer" target="_blank">compiled</a> using Ruby therefore Ruby needs to be installed to produce CSS files.
 Please follow the directions from before to install, or ensure Ruby is installed.</p>

 <p>Once Ruby is installed the gem install sass command needs to be run from
 the command line to install SCSS and Sass.</p>